Instant Accessto State, County and Municipal Public Records

 Olympia, WA 98504-1100

-Most local jails in Washington also provide inmate locators on their websites.
-Some publish regularly updated jail registries or inmate rosters.
-Such lists provide the names of inmates currently in custody as well as their personal information such as age, sex, and inmate numbers.
+The most convenient way to perform an inmate search in Washington is to query a county or city website.
+Most counties or cities in Washington provide inmate locators on their websites to assist researchers that need to learn how to find out if someone is in jail.
+In addition, some publish regularly updated jail registries or inmate rosters.
+Such lists provide the names of inmates currently in custody and their personal information such as age, sex, and inmate numbers.
+To find a person in jail in a Washington city or county:

 - Arrests & Warrants